Combined DNA Index System: Database structure

 The CODIS database contains several different indexes for the storage of DNA profile information.
-For assistance in criminal investigations three indexes exist: the offender index, which contains DNA profiles of those convicted of crimes; the arrestee index, which contains profiles of those arrested of crimes pursuant to the laws of the particular state; and the forensic index, which contains profiles collected from a crime scene.
-Additional indexes, such as the unidentified human remain index, the missing persons index, and the biological relatives of missing persons index, are used to assist in identifying missing persons.
-Specialty indexes also exist for other specimens that do not fall into the other categories.
+For assistance in criminal investigations, three indexes exist: the offender index, which contains DNA profiles of those convicted of crimes; the arrestee index, which contains profiles of those arrested for crimes pursuant to the laws of the particular state; and the forensic index, which contains profiles collected from a crime scene.
+Additional indexes, such as the unidentified human remains index, the missing persons index, and the biological relatives of missing persons index, are used to assist in identifying missing persons.
+Speciality indexes also exist for other specimens that do not fall into the other categories.
 These indexes include the staff index, for profiles of employees who work with the samples, and the multi-allelic offender index, for single-source samples that have three or more alleles at two or more loci.

 Non-criminal indexes

-While CODIS is generally used for linking crimes to other crimes and potentially to suspects there are non-criminal portions of the database such as the missing person indexes.
-The National Missing Person DNA Database, also known as CODIS(mp), is maintained by the FBI at the NDIS level of CODIS allowing all states to share information with one another.
+While CODIS is generally used for linking crimes to other crimes and potentially to suspects, there are non-criminal portions of the database, such as the missing person indexes.
+The Combined DNA Index System, also known as CODIS(mp), is maintained by the FBI at the NDIS level of CODIS, allowing all states to share information.
 Created in 2000 using the existing CODIS infrastructure, this section of the database is designed to help identify human remains by collecting and storing DNA information on the missing or the relatives of missing individuals.
 Unidentified remains are processed for DNA by the University of North Texas Center for Human Identification which is funded by the National Institute of Justice.
-Nuclear, Y-STR (for males only), and mitochondrial analysis can be performed on both unknown remains and on known relatives in order to maximize the chance of identifying remains.
+Nuclear, Y-STR (for males only), and mitochondrial analysis can be performed on both unknown remains and on known relatives to maximize the chance of identifying remains.

 Statistics

 As of September 2020, NDIS contained more than 14 million offender profiles, more than four million arrestee profiles and more than one million forensic profiles.
 The effectiveness of CODIS is measured by the number of investigations aided through database hits.
 As of September 2020, CODIS had aided in over 520 thousand investigations and produced more than 530 thousand hits.
-Each state has their own SDIS database and each state can set their own inclusionary standards that can be less strict than the national level.
-For this reason, a number of profiles that are present in state level databases are not in the national database and are not routinely searched across state lines.
+Each state has their own SDIS database, and each state can set their own inclusionary standards that can be less strict than the national level.
+For this reason, several profiles that are present in state-level databases are not in the national database and are not routinely searched across state lines.